pcsmomo/kafka-beginner-stephane/README.md

 - Confirm the partition and offset the message was sent to using Callbacks
 - We'll look at the interesting behavior of `StickyPartitioner` for batch

+### 47. Java Producer with Keys

+> Same key goes to the same partition

 </details>

 ```sh